 Cost of installation

-Over the last few years, the cost of production and installation of silicon panels has gone down significantly.
+Over the last few years, the cost of silicon panel production and installation has decreased significantly.
 This makes them more accessible and cost-effective.

 Thin-film solar panels are less expensive than silicon panels.
-They are easier to install and can be used for a wide range of applications.
+They are easier to install and can be used for various applications.
 Their cost of installation is also significantly lesser than silicon solar panels.

 The most important distinguishing feature between the two types of solar panels is the material used in the semiconductor.
 Silicon panels use silicon-based materials, which makes them rigid and heavy.